 Some mini-views have a maximize arrow.
-These may be expanded to display in full screen view by selecting the arrow or by swiping left to right across the mini-view.
+These may be expanded to display in full screen view by selecting the arrow or by swiping left to right across the mini-view (ending the swipe to the right of the mini-view screen).